 As Contract Talks Stall Over Issues of Staffing, Retiree Health, Wages

-The 600 registered nurses of Boston Medical Center’s East Newton Campus plan to conduct an information picket outside the entrance to the facility from 7 a.m. – 2 p.m. on Wednesday, Aug.
-20, 2008, as contract talks continue to stall over inadequate staffing, oppressive management practices and below market wages, issues the nurses believe compromise their ability to recruit and retain staff needed to safely care for patients.
-Key issues in dispute include:
+BOSTON—Hundreds of registered nurses from Boston Medical Center’s East Newton Campus conducted an informational picket outside the entrance to the facility today as contract talks continue to stall over inadequate staffing, oppressive management practices and below market wages, issues the nurses believe compromise their ability to recruit and retain staff needed to safely care for patients.